p0058781/AVNGameLauncher/README.md

 - Searching/Filtering/Sorting
 - SFW Mode.
 Replaces images with random image, and replaces game name with random phrase
 - Game updates notifications
+- Browser Plugin to auto import games directly from F95

 ### FAQ
 - **Will login be implemented, to import games that are only accessible if logged in?**